axonops/documentation/docs/authentication/ldap.md

   - **userFilter** : This is the LDAP filter that AxonOps will use to locate users.

           Some examples could be
-          - (uid=%s) : Search for user's by using the LDAP "uid" field.
+          - (uid=%s) : Search for users by using the LDAP "uid" field.
-          - (cn=%s) : Search for user's by using the "cn" (Common Name) field.
+          - (cn=%s) : Search for users by using the "cn" (Common Name) field.

   - **rolesAttribute** : The LDAP attribute that contains the user's list of groups.
-Default is `memberOf`
   - **rolesMapping** : Mapping of LDAP user/groups to AxonOps security groups.

 ### Role Mapping

-The rolesMapping has multiple levels based on the configuration of you On-premise AxonOps setup :
+The rolesMapping has multiple levels based on the configuration of your AxonOps setup :

   - **\_global\_** : Roles assigned to the _global_ scope apply to all clusters connected to AxonOps
   - **organisationName/CLUSTER_TYPE**: Roles assigned to this scope apply to all clusters of the specified type,